01Face Your Monitor Away From the Entrance

 Your computer monitor shows everyone what you’re doing, whether it's a legitimate business or something personal.
 Face it away from the entrance if you want to avoid having others eye what's on there.

 Your cubicle might be designed to have the computer placed in the corner opposite the entrance, so it's possible that you'll have to get a little creative with your monitor’s placement.
-A new arrangement might make working a little uncomfortable, so you have to make the decision as to what's more important to you: ergonomics or a little privacy.
+A new arrangement might make working a little uncomfortable, so you have to decide as to what's more important to you: ergonomics or a little privacy.

 02Place a Mirror So You Can See Behind You